Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

-All runs begin at the ZAMS with ${\rm log}\,g = 4.4$ and $T_{ \rm eff}=6500\,{\rm K}$.
-Along the MS, and as the star evolves to the RGB, the radius increases with $M_{\rm c}$, and so wider orbits come into contact with larger $M_{\rm c}$.
-The ELM WD commences MT with $M_{\rm c} \simeq 0.06-0.1\, M_\odot$, and $M_{\rm c}$ increases during the MT phase.
-Figure \ref{fig:many tracks from RLOF} shows that models with larger $M_{\rm c}$ evolve to a higher maximum $T_{\rm eff}$, the ``elbow" in the curve that separates the pre-WD phase (increasing $T_{\rm eff}$) from the WD cooling track (decreasing $T_{\rm eff}$).
+All runs begin at the ZAMS with $\log_{10}\,(g/{\rm cm\,s^{-2}}) = 4.4$ and $T_{ \rm eff}=6500\,{\rm K}$.
+Along the MS, and as the star evolves to the RGB, its radius increases with $M_{\rm c}$, and so wider orbits come into contact with larger $M_{\rm c}$.
+The ELM WD commences MT with $0.06\la M_{\rm c}/M_{\odot} \la 0.1$, and $M_{\rm c}$ increases during the MT phase.
+Figure \ref{fig:many tracks from RLOF} shows that models with larger $M_{\rm c}$ evolve to a higher maximum $T_{\rm eff}$, the elbow in the curve that separates the pre-WD phase (increasing $T_{\rm eff}$) from the WD cooling track (decreasing $T_{\rm eff}$).
 This plot shows the same behavior between shell flashes, that the loops in the $\log g-T_{\rm eff}$ plane become larger, evolving to higher maximum $T_{\rm eff}$.
-As a result, when systems with shell flashes enter the WD cooling track, their evolution is more nearly horizontal, at constant $\log g$.
-This gives rise to a wedge in the $\log g-T_{\rm eff}$ plane which separates the ELM WD with $M \la 0.18\, M_\odot$ without shell flashes from the slightly more massive WD, with $M \ga 0.18\, M_\odot$, which do have shell flashes.
-Since the hydrogen-rich envelope is thinner after the shell flashes, the residual hydrogen burning is smaller and the system evolves to lower $T_{\rm eff}$ more quickly.
+As a result, when systems with shell flashes enter the WD cooling track, their evolution is more nearly horizontal, at constant $\log_{10}\,g$.
+This gives rise to a wedge in the $\log_{10}\,g-T_{\rm eff}$ plane which separates the ELM WD with $M \la 0.18\, M_\odot$ without shell flashes from the slightly more massive WDs, with $M \ga 0.18\, M_\odot$, which do have shell flashes.
+The hydrogen-rich envelope is thinner after the shell flashes, so the residual hydrogen burning is smaller and the system evolves to lower $T_{\rm eff}$ more quickly.
 All runs were evolved to an age 13.7 Gyr, except the one run in the Figure which come back into contact.
-The ELM WD in Figure \ref{fig:many tracks from RLOF} have much longer cooling times, and only get down to $T_{\rm eff} \simeq 8000\, \rm K$, while the run with shell flashes in the lower panel makes it down to $T_{\rm eff} \la 4000\, \rm K$.
-The observed systems evidently span the range from ELM WD with thick envelopes as well as those which have undergone shell flashes.
+Furthermore, the low-mass donor star evolves slower and cannot reach the WD cooling phase by the age of the Galactic disk (10 Gyr).
+We extended the evolution to 13.7 Gyr to see if the WD cooling phase can be reached within a Hubble time.
+The ELM WDs in Figure \ref{fig:many tracks from RLOF} have much longer cooling times, and only get down to $T_{\rm eff} \simeq 8000\, \rm K$, while the run with shell flashes in the lower panel makes it down to $T_{\rm eff} \la 4000\, \rm K$.
+The observed systems evidently span the range of ELM WDs with thick envelopes as well as those which have undergone shell flashes.